The responsibility for debt collection will be transferred to Finansinspektionen (FI)

 An important principle in our society is that we pay our bills and other debts on time.
 It can nonetheless happen at times that they are not paid within the stated time.
 The person who is to have the money (the creditor) can then take measures against the person who is to pay (the debtor) to recover the money.
-The creditor can recover the money personally or engage a representative, for example a debt recovery agency.
+The creditor can recover the money itself or engage a representative, for example a debt recovery agency.

 Debt recovery measures

 - A demand or other means of pressure on the debtor to make them pay their debt.

 For example: the debtor is sent a final demand stating that if he or she does not pay voluntarily the creditor will apply to the Swedish Enforcement Authority for an order to pay (so-called summary proceedings) or take some other legal action.

 - The creditor can also threaten to terminate an agreement or suspend a service.

 For example: terminate a customer contract or a telephone subscription.

 Merely a payment reminder or information that the demand may be passed on for debt recovery are on the other hand not debt recovery measures.

 If the debt recovery measures do not lead to any result, the creditor can take legal action to establish both that the debtor is obliged to pay and the amount that the debtor is to pay.
 When such a ruling or judgement has been made, the creditor can obtain the Swedish Enforcement Authority's help to recover the debt.

 Accepted debt recovery practices

 The Debt Recovery Act contains provisions concerning how debt recovery activities are to be carried out.
-Debt recovery activities are also to be carried on in accordance with accepted debt recovery practices.
+Debt recovery activities are also to be carried out in accordance with accepted debt recovery practices.
 This means among other things that the debtor must not be subjected to unnecessary harm or inconvenience.

 What are accepted debt recovery practices can be found in: